 is featured in the following itineraries:

 Witness the annual migration of hundreds of thousands of wildebeest, zebra and other game around the Serengeti-Masai Mara ecosystem - truly one of the world’s greatest wildlife wonders.
-Accompanied by wildlife photographer Nick Garbutt, daily game drives will take you close to the action.
+Accompanied by wildlife photographer Nick Garbutt, daily vehicle safaris will take you close to the action.

 Duration inc. flights: 19 days